 Letting the pause stretch, she told them she got an offer for an interesting new job and Brian broke in, joking, "Hooking?"
 Mikah shot him a glare, reminding him she was armed and Brian said, "So?
 So am I," with an air of 'get a sense of humor' in his voice.
 Rol said he thought they already had a job lined up with the Duke?
 Ignoring Rol, and looking at Zimzod and Brian, Mikah said, "Remember the old days when we used to go on jobs to rescue people?"
 Zimzod said he did, though they only went on three such jobs, and one was forced.
 Mikah said this was another one of those, making it sound old hat for Rol's benefit.
 She then clarified, "We don't actually have to rescue them.
 We just have to find out what happened to them?"
 Zimzod asked, "Ok.
 What's the profit margin on this?"
 Mikah explained, "Well, they'll provide the shipyard and engineers to put the purification plant in for free.
 And, when we're done they'll take us straight to Mora."

-When Zimzod asked, Mikah explained that they would not have to pay for fuel from Rhylanor to Mora.
+When Zimzod asked, Mikah said they wouldn't have to pay for fuel from Rhylanor to Mora.
 After going over the plan in general, Zimzod said he was in, because he was getting tired of all the hob-nobbing and goober smoochin'.
 When Brian asked where they had to go, Mikah said it was in District 268.
 Brian asked, "What?
 That's halfway across the sector!"
 He didn't add in that it was also the wrong direction.
 Concerned that they needed to confirm their titles, Zimzod asked if it helped with that and Mikah told them it would get them "big kudos".
 She said a lot of important people were involved in the organization.
 Both Zimzod and Brian remembered the deal they had with Duke Bondal a'Plena when they got back to the Vilis subsector from the Sword Worlds.

 Mikah said it was actually for a charity thing, and Zimzod said, "Ok.
 So, you hob-nobbed and goober smooched."
 Mikah happily answered, "I did!"
 Brian mentioned that, when they were hob-nobbing with Count Krenowl, he suggested he might be able to help them. he said they should let him know what they needed.
 It became apparent they needed to sit down, go over the many contacts they were starting to make and see if they could play 'connect the dots' to get some of the things they really needed, or resolve some of the many issues facing them.
 Zimzod suggested they might be able to get help from Count Krenowl on the purification plant, or on the cargo of mechanical parts.
 Rol asked for a timeframe on this offered job, and Mikah said they were not in a rush because they figured their people may already be dead.